rmoestl/C-3PO/README.md

 ...
 ```

-They must start with `$meta-`.
+They must start with `$meta-` like `$meta-description: Some ...`.
 Everything between `$meta-` and the colon `:` will become the name of the meta tag.
 The rest after the colon `:` will be the content of the meta tag.
+They do not have to be placed at the beginning of a document.
+You can also define them somewhere in the middle and even at the end.

 When processing a markdown file, C-3PO will put this data as an object called `markdownHead` into the template's context.
 You'll be able to use the `markdownHead` object in the Thymeleaf template file `md-template.html` like this: